Converting 112 Fahrenheit to Celsius: A practical guide

 Beyond the Conversion: A Historical Perspective

 Understanding the history of the Fahrenheit and Celsius scales adds another layer of appreciation to the conversion process.
-Fahrenheit's scale was initially based on three reference points: the freezing point of a brine solution (0°F), the freezing point of water (32°F), and human body temperature (96°F).
-However, the human body temperature reference has since been refined.
+On the flip side, fahrenheit's scale was initially based on three reference points: the freezing point of a brine solution (0°F), the freezing point of water (32°F), and human body temperature (96°F).
+On the flip side, the human body temperature reference has since been refined.
 Celsius, initially called centigrade, provides a more logical and easily understandable system because it's based directly on the freezing and boiling points of water.

 Tips for Accurate Conversions